 Program faculty will also be compensated for travel to complete observations and collect student impact data.
 The approximate cost of observing 25 completers within a 50 mile radius, while using video observation/conferencing for completers outside of that range, would total approximately $1,015.

 Completers who participate in the assessment effort will be compensated at a rate of $50 per year.
-Payments to 25 completers would total approximately $1250.
+Payments to 25 completers would total approximately $1,250.

 The Livetext coordinator will be provided with a stipend of $2,500 a year for coordinating assessment data needs for the College of Education.